Click on a state for details

 Personal Liability Coverage

 Liability coverage protects you from lawsuits for property damage or bodily injury you or your family cause to other people.
-It will pay for defense and court costs, up to your policy limit.
+It will pay for the defense and court costs, up to your policy limit.
 It also provides no-fault medical coverage in the event that a friend or neighbor is injured in your home.
 Most policies come with $100,000 of coverage.
-Here are a few incidents that are covered under the Liability portion of your homeowner’s policy:
+Here are a few incidents that are covered under the liability portion of your homeowner’s policy:

 - A family member damages your neighbor’s property

 - A visitor injures themselves on your property